lukkiddd/lukkiddd.github.io/_notes/Public/A comparative analysis of offline and online evaluations and discussions of research paper recommender system evaluation.md

 	2. Imperfection of offline datasets
 		1. Containing only a fraction of all relevant documents
 - Is it possible to identify the situation where offline evaluations have predictive power?
-- Is it problematic, that offline evaluations do not (always) have predictive power?
+- Is it problematic that offline evaluations do not (always) have predictive power?

 ---